Search results for

 While these major brands do an okay job, there are some issues even here.
 For instance, Apple’s product page lists the wireless charging standards but glosses over the fact you need a USB Power Delivery plug for fast wired charging.
 Meanwhile, Google’s spec sheet lists the required specification but implies you need a 30W charger, when the Pixel 7 Pro pulls no more than 23W from any plug.

 If you can’t find mention of a charging standard, it’s a reasonable bet that any phone bought in the past couple of years will support USB PD in some form, although we have spotted that even some flagship phones don’t.
 Regarding wireless charging, Qi is a pretty safe bet for most modern devices outside of a few exclusively proprietary charging models.
-We’re also awaiting smartphones sporting the new Qi2 charging protocol, which will add a ring of magnets but keep the maximum charging rate at 15W.
+While MagSafe-supported iPhone models and the HMD Skyline now support the Qi2 charging protocol, we still await more Android devices to join the club.
+The protocol adds a ring of magnets but keeps the maximum charging rate at 15W.

 How to pick the best smartphone charger